HeroesOfBalkan/Java-Emmet/Documentation.md

 Java Emmet extension has a lot of abbreviations, or shorthands.
 Those will be listed below.

 ## Abbreviations list
+This is quick introduction of abbreviations.
+Full list can be found here.

 ### Common stuff